 How to make low carb toasted coconut donuts?

-STEP 1: Toast shredded coconut in a dry frying pan until lightly browned
+STEP 1: Toast shredded coconut in a dry frying pan until golden brown.

 STEP 2: Mix the wet ingredients